Eperty123/Steam-Manifest-Creator/README.md

 You will also notice that the game it's verifying has 0 bytes, which is very normal.
 Let Steam finish its work and wala.

+Also SMC does not support third-party assets or DLC like Skyrim's Creation Kit.
+You'll have to manually search for the DLC and add it.

 # Copyright
 SMC uses ressources from <a href="http://iconarchive.com">Icon Archive</a>.
 Thanks to the authors who made the icons!